Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/oscloudenablement/_index.md

 The containers is the following Operating Systems

 - [Alpine Linux](https://alpinelinux.org/) for Altinn Platform components based on .Net Core, Altinn Studio components based on .Net Core and apps created in Altinn Studio
-- Linux for PDF components in Altinn Platform
+- [Debian Linux](https://www.debian.org/) for PDF components in Altinn Platform
 - Linux for Gitea in Altinn Studio (we use standard docker file)

 ## Cloud Enablement Sofware